warestack/cc/Class-2/lab2-part1.md

 #### Exercise

-Try it yourself: Loop through the array and log the title of every book.
+Try it yourself: Loop through the array and print the title of every book.

 ```js
 [